Maine Medical Center

 Second year continues in a similar fashion with rotations on the core surgery services described above and vascular surgery.
 Additional rotations broaden their exposure with smaller subspecialty services featuring breast surgery and thoracic surgery.
 There is also the opportunity for elective rotations in select subspecialties to explore career interests.
 An exposure to transplant surgery is provided on elective general surgery service in addition to a dedicated rotation 3rd year.

 This comprehensive surgical immersion dovetails into their critical care experience.
-Roughly 5-6 blocks are spent in the surgical intensive care unit between the first and second years to develop a strong foundation in the care of a critically ill patient.
-These ICU months are divided between day and nighfloat rotations.
+Roughly 5 to 6 blocks are spent in the surgical intensive care unit between the first and second years to develop a strong foundation in the care of a critically ill patient.
+These ICU months are divided between day and night float rotations.
 The night float experience, averaging 5 to 6 over months the two years, further solidifies their fundamentals in a tight knit resident team.

 Third Year

 The night float system continues in the surgical consult role, the crucible in which every surgeon is molded, for 2-3 blocks, advancing resident decision-making skills and diverse case exposure.
 The remainder of the year is supplemented with continued experience on the core services, polishing critical thinking skills and more sophisticated operative techniques.
-Additional rotations include plastic surgery, a dedicated transplant rotation to learn multidisciplinary care of the transplant patient, possibly cardiac surgery and vascular surgery operative/flex role.
+Additional rotations include a dedicated transplant rotation block to learn multidisciplinary care of the the transplant patient and a block of vascular surgery in an operative/flex role.
+We offer elective rotations in cardiac surgery, plastic surgery and head/neck oncology surgery (new in 2026).

 Fourth Year

 Senior residents continue developing their leadership skills and clinical and operative management.
-They revisit prior services with newfound knowledge and operative skills, including breast and thoracic.
+They revisit prior services with newfound knowledge and operative skills, including trauma, breast and thoracic.
 Fourth years are also tasked with night float chief for two months of the year, making them the most senior surgical residents in the hospital.
-Residents further broaden their surgical exposure with community rotation at MaineHealth Maine Medical Center Biddeford to experience the breadth of the health system and better their understanding of patient care and coordination.
+We have received approval from the ACGME to count night float chief and trauma as chief rotations.
+This allows some flexibility in training for the PGY4/5 years.
 As they progress, seniors transition to running the larger surgical services, such as surgical oncology and emergency general surgery, while continuing to fine tune their skills on the other core surgical services.

 Fifth Year

-The culmination of a resident's time in the program is the chief year.
-The final year of training is characterized by leadership, clinical excellence, educational engagement, administrative responsibilities, and preparation for the next phase of one’s surgical career.
+The chief year is the culmination of a resident's time in our program.
+Training is characterized by leadership, clinical excellence, educational engagement, administrative responsibilities and preparation for the next phase of one’s surgical career.
 This is guided by serving as chief of one of the core surgical services most of the year.
 These core service tenures are extended over two months, bolstering resident-attending clinical relationships and allowing for augmented learning and polishing proficiencies.
-These core rotations include elective general surgery, emergency general surgery, surgical oncology, colorectal surgery, and bariatrics/advanced laparoscopic surgery.
+These core rotations include elective general surgery, emergency general surgery, surgical oncology, colorectal surgery and bariatrics/advanced laparoscopic surgery.

 A year-long “Chief Clinic”, supervised by core faculty and the program director, provides residents with enhanced autonomy and continuity of care.
-Chief residents learn office work up, pre op optimization, billing and the handling common postop complications as part of this experience.
-This clinic is an excellent source of Teaching Assistant (TA) cases where chief residents lead junior residents through an operation.
-Our chiefs have the opportunity to do significantly more than the minimum of 25 of these TA cases required by the Board of Surgery.
+Chief residents learn office work up, pre-op optimization, billing and the handling common postop complications as part of this experience.
+This clinic is an excellent source of teaching assistant (TA) cases where chief residents lead junior residents through an operation.
+Our chiefs have the opportunity to do significantly more than the minimum of 25 TA cases required by the Board of Surgery.

 Chiefs supplement these educational experiences with individualized subspecialty rotations.
 At the year’s conclusion, they will be well-prepared for the next phase of their professional journey.